MusicSpring2022/MusicSpring2022/README.md

 **Required Must-have Stories**

 * User logs in to access playlist application.
 [CHECKED]
 * User picks what their favorite artist/genre/songs.
+[CHECKED]
 * User has the ability to add song to their playlist.
 * "My Playlist" page for each user.[CHECKED]